-The experiments were conducted within the MIMO arena \cite{MIMO_new_2022} within the HUN-REN SZTAKI Institute for Computer Science and Control incorporating an OptiTrack motion capture system in a \(7 \times 8 \; m^{2}\) office space with a height of \(3.5 \; m\), which can provide sub-millimeter accurate, 240 Hz tracking data for bodies with IR retroreflective markers.
+These experiments were conducted within the MIMO arena \cite{MIMO_new_2022} within the HUN-REN SZTAKI Institute for Computer Science and Control incorporating an OptiTrack motion capture system in a \(7 \times 8 \; m^{2}\) office space with a height of \(3.5 \; m\), which can provide sub-millimeter accurate, 240 Hz tracking data for bodies with IR retroreflective markers.
 For the target of the experiment a Crazyflie 2.0 MAV by Bitcraze was used, which measures $s_{diag}=12\;cm$.
 The expected maximum velocity and acceleration were $1.2\;m/s$ and $1.2\;m/s^2$ respectively, so the following noise parameters were set for the PF: $\sigma_{pos}=0.04\;m$, $\sigma_{vel}=0.04\;m$, $\sigma_{m}=0.06\;m$.

-In all our experiments the particle filter was run at $15\;Hz$ frequency which assured the processing of all LiDAR measurements.